mdcao/npAnalysis/README.md

 We make available the database of all bacterial genomes obtained from NCBI genbank, with the addition of two K. quasipnuemoniae strains (see the manuscript).
-Download the database (~3GB), and make an bwa index of the database as follows.
+Download the database (~2.8GB), and make an bwa index of the database as follows.
 ```
 wget https://swift.rc.nectar.org.au:8888/v1/AUTH_15574c7fb24c44b3b34069185efba190/npAnalysis/SpeciesTyping.tar.gz
-tar zxvf MLST.tar.gz
+tar zxvf SpeciesTyping.tar.gz
 cd SpeciesTyping/Bacteria/
 gunzip genomeDB.fasta.gz
 bwa index genomeDB.fasta.gz